 As I mentioned in a previous post, my physiotherapist had recommended I try out both hydrotherapy and clinical pilates, which were offered by the clinic, and see which agreed with me the most.

-At the mention of pilates I started off on a bit of a rant, saying that I couldn’t think of anything worse than being in a room of Lycra-clad bendy people getting into all these impossible poses, while I struggle to get close enough to my shoelaces to tie them.
+At the mention of clinical pilates I started off on a bit of a rant, saying that I couldn’t think of anything worse than being in a room of Lycra-clad bendy people getting into all these impossible poses, while I struggle to get close enough to my shoelaces to tie them.
 THIS he laughed at (having shown no signs of a sense of humour up until now…!), and explained that for the first few sessions it would just be me and him, and he would tailor the exercises and we would work out what I could and couldn’t do together.

 Also, I would not have to get on the floor (in my mind pilates was like yoga for some reason), which was a relief because for me while getting down to the floor is more like a premeditated fall, getting back up involves so much huffing and puffing that I think it counts as my exercise for a whole month alone.

 Most of the exercises are on machines that look a bit like an industrial kind of 4-poster bed – you sit or lie on the bed, and these bars and loops attach to the top with springs which you pull down with your arms or legs for example.
 You can add resistance by adding more springs.
 Other exercises, like sit-ups, were done just on the top of the bed.

 I was doing ok at the pulling and pushing, but I realized quite quickly that my instructor and I – as a non-sporting person – were speaking different languages at times:

 Instructor: Ok, so with one you’ll really feel it working your glutes.

 Instructor: In your butt.